John Summit: 2022–2025: Experts Only

 On February 14, 2024, Summit released his single "Shiver" (featuring Hayla) with Experts Only in partnership with Darkroom Records.
 The song led to his second top 10 on the Billboard Hot Electronic / Dance Songs chart and was described by Jon Caramanica as, "very rarely does something come along that feels like it has a pulsing heart."
 In April, he performed sets at Coachella, including with Dom Dolla as part of Everything Always and a solo set that saw Summit closing out the Sahara stage.
-On May 16, 2024, Summit teamed up with Sub Focus and Julia Church for the release of their collaboration "Go Back," which NYLON described as “an undulating house and drum and bass smasher that’ll undeniably be another hit.”
+On May 16, 2024, Summit teamed up with Sub Focus and Julia Church for the release of their collaboration "Go Back", which Nylon described as “an undulating house and drum and bass smasher that’ll undeniably be another hit.”

 In May 2024, Summit announced his debut album Comfort in Chaos, which was released on July 12, 2024 featuring "Where You Are", "Shiver", and "Go Back".
 It debuted at number 2 on the U.S. Billboard Top Dance/Electronic Albums chart and number 39 on the U.S. Billboard 200 and received recognition across the world, with Forbes describing it as “a masterclass in unbound creativity.”
 It was nominated for Top Dance / Electronic Album at the 2024 Billboard Music Awards.

 On July 7, 2025, Summit announced the inaugural Experts Only Festival NYC, scheduled for September 20-21 on Randall’s Island in partnership with Relentless Beats, EMW, and Medium Rare.
 He explained to The Hollywood Reporter that “New York is not only one of my favorite markets, it’s one of the biggest in the world, and there’s literally no electronic festival.
 There’s a glaring gap in the market, it’s a no-brainer for us to do New York.”
 Summit was scheduled to headline both nights, with performances by Green Velvet, Kaskade, Layton Giordani, Cassian, LP Giobbi, Kasablanca, Roddy Lima, and Ayybo among others.

 Despite the mainstage sustaining fire damage before the event, Summit went on to headline the mainstage at Tomorrowland's 2025 Orbyz edition in July 2025.

+Summit received an American Music Awards nomination as Favorite Dance/Electronic Artist for 2025, and his Experts Only label was named the 2025 SiriusXM Powertools Label of the Year.
+In 2026, he was nominated for an iHeartRadio Music Award as Dance Artist of the Year.